-In these uncertain times and with the sudden changing market conditions, many business owners will have the same questions.
+These have been and remain uncertain times and with changing market conditions, many business owners will have the same questions.
 How can I secure or make the business grow?
 Are the people in the business up to the job?
 What changes should I be making to the business?
 Does my business need to make redundancies or not?
 Do I need all the employees furloughed to return or not?

 It’s not enough to just focus on the corporate aspects; strategic planning and implementation from an employment perspective is critical.

 Some examples of these measures (all of which we can assist you with) include:

 Redundancies – You may wish to remove a particular role from the business; reduce the number of employees who do the same work; close part of the business or close one or all your company sites.

 Employees with over two years’ service have protection in law from unfair dismissal and entitlement to statutory redundancy pay.
 Employees may also have various contractual entitlements.

 An employer has to handle redundancies lawfully or there is a risk of successful Employment Tribunal claims and where there are multiple employees the risk to the business can be substantial.